 2001 – PhD, University of Bristol

 My research is in the area of computational neuroscience, which uses mathematical models to understand how computations in neural circuits give rise to human and animal behaviour.
 My work focuses on the computational models of brain circuits underlying action selection and decision making.
 These circuits include a set of subcortical nuclei known as the basal ganglia, which has been intensively studied because it is affected by Parkinson’s disease.
-Although many questions remain open, the anatomy and the neural activity in the basal ganglia has been characterized to the extent that allows formulating a formal mathematical theory describing how it selects actions in the healthy brain, and how the pathological patterns of activity observed in Parkinson’s disease are generated.

 My research concerns models of brain decision networks in both health and disease.
 My group investigates how the cortico-basal-ganglia network selects actions and learns from their outcomes.
 We also employ mathematical models to study how to best control deep brain stimulation in order to minimize the excessive oscillations in activity are generated in Parkinson’s disease.